-Spinach Fettuccine with Sea Bass and Lemongrass-Coconut Cream SauceFeatured by Steele Wines in the Gold Wine Club.
+Spinach Fettuccine with Sea Bass and Lemongrass-Coconut Cream SauceA featured Wine Club recipe for Steele Wines.

 Chardonnay from your recent wine club shipment will shine when paired with this rich and tasty seafood pasta!Yield: 4

 • 1 stalk fresh lemongrass or 1 teaspoon minced lime zest